Altering Your Body Temperature With Hypnosis for a Deep Heat Effect

-One of the other ways of using the ability to control flow of blood is to be able to control, to some extent, body temperature.
-Which is an application I have used a great deal within my running training and recovery.
+One of the other ways of using the ability to control the flow of blood is to be able to control, to some extent, body temperature.
+Which is an application I have used a great deal within my running training and recovery?
 Similar to the way you’d use Deep Heat.

 We have all experienced this kind of body temperature fluctuation effect before on an involuntary basis; perhaps you have blushed, or when you got sexually aroused, or as a response to something fearful (cold response).